IceandFire04/IceandFire04/README.md

 ## Hi!
 I'm IceandFire04.
 I like programming _(really!)_ and other things like art and stuff.

-My favorite games are Plants vs. Zombies, Terraria (Calamity also), and Sea of Thieves.
+My favorite games are Plants vs. Zombies, Terraria (+Calamity), Battle Cats and Sea of Thieves.
 I mostly learn how to code from modding, mainly from some of the games mentioned.

 ### Languages I'm (Kinda) Learning